caprover/caprover-website/docs/troubleshooting.md

 ```

-* SSH to server
-* Run `docker service scale captain-captain=0`
-* Run `cp /captain/data/config-captain.json /captain/data/backup-config-captain.json`
-* Run `nano /captain/data/config-captain.json`
-* Remove these two parameters from the json: `customNginxConfig`, `nginxBaseConfig` and `nginxCaptainConfig`, they should be toward the end of the JSON.
-Be careful with deleting, make sure the structure of JSON is valid, remove associated commas (`,`) as well.
-* Run `docker service scale captain-captain=1`
-* Hopefully your problem should be resolved and you can be happy.
+Hopefully your problem should be resolved and you can be happy.

 ## How to restart CapRover